argjv/api-realtor/README.md

 # api-realtor
 ## API Realtor
-In order to store data correctly, a docker instance running MongoDB needs to run on the development environment.
+In order to store data correctly, a docker instance running MongoDB is needed on the development environment.

 ___
 *Prerequisites*